ethereum-optimism/community-hub/src/docs/governance/proposals.md

 ### Step 4: Voting

-If your proposal is approved, you will be contacted by the Optimism Foundation for distribution of your tokens!
+If your proposal is approved, you will be contacted by The Optimism Foundation for distribution of your tokens!

 ### Step 5: Stay Optimistic!

 If your proposal doesn’t pass, you can resubmit an updated proposal, but you’ll need to create a new proposal and link to the proposal that previously failed

 If your project has already had a proposal approved, you are still eligible to apply for further funding.
-However, we recommend that projects distribute their initial allocation of tokens before requesting further tokens.
+However, the Foundation recommend that projects distribute their initial allocation of tokens before requesting further tokens.
 Projects are also encouraged to reference data from the success of their initial distribution to strengthen their case in future proposals.